810Teams/sop-queue-service/README.md

-# Queue Service
+# Reservation Service
-Queue Service project of Service-Oriented Programming Class, Information Technology, King Mongkut's Institute of Technolgoy Ladkrabang.
+Reservation Service project of Service-Oriented Programming Class, Information Technology, King Mongkut's Institute of Technolgoy Ladkrabang.

 <img src="https://www.lavi.com/wp-content/uploads/2013/07/Why-We-Wont-Wait-blog.jpg" width="100%">

-## What is Queue Service ?
+## What is Reservation Service ?
-Queue Service is a service that would grant you an ability to queue or make a reservation for you on a specific shop.
+Reservation Service is a service that would grant you an ability to queue or make a reservation for you on a specific shop.
 Queue ahead, then receive goods or service on time.
 No need to waste time waiting at the spot.

-## Why Queue Service ?
+## Why Reservation Service ?
 Have you ever went to your favorite restaurant, barber shop or beauty salon and wait so long?
 When you thought 20 minutes of time is enough, but it results in 2 hours, which mostly is wasted on waiting.
 What if you can just queue or make a reservation ahead, then receive goods or service on time.
 Save more time to do other things than waiting.
 In addition, there is no need worrying in the goods out of stock.

 ## Features